 We love summer baking, but when it’s really hot outside those ovens should stay off.
-Beat the heat with these eight no-cook desserts, which are incredible easy to prepare, no stovetop or oven required.
+Beat the heat with these ten no-cook desserts, which are incredibly easy to prepare, no stovetop or oven required.

 Adults and kids alike will love these homemade pops, reminiscent of the creamy orange treats you used to buy from an ice cream truck.
 Freeze the pops in standard molds, or try the alternative method, which doesn’t require any special equipment.